breakintoprogram/agon-vdp/MANUAL.md

 All other characters are sent to the screen as ASCII, unaltered.

+## VDU 23, 0

+VDU 23, 0 is reserved for commands sent to the VDP

+- `VDU 23, 0, 2`: Request cursor position
+- `VDU 23, 0, 3, x; y;`: Get ASCII code of character at character position x, y
+- `VDU 23, 0, 4, x; y;`: Get colour of pixel at pixel position x, y
+- `VDU 23, 0, 5, channel, waveform, volume, freq; duration;`: Send a note to the VDP audio driver

+These commands will return their data back to the eZ80 via the serial protocol

 ## Serial Protocol

 Data sent from the VPD to the eZ80's UART0 is sent as a packet in the following format: